A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Unified Skew-Elliptical Distributions

 \begin{theorem}[Latent Permutation Identification] Under Assumption~\ref{asmp:CI} , $H=\Sigma-\Delta \Omega^{-1} \Delta^\top=\mbox{diag}(h_1,\ldots,h_q)$ is a diagonal matrix, so that $\lambda_k=h_k$ for $k=1,\ldots,q$.
 Under the additional Assumption~\ref{asmp:LP}, the permutation of $\mL$ (and therefore also the columns of $A$ and $\Delta^\top$) in the TrUSE distribution is based on the optimal ordering:

 where \( h_{\pi^*(k)} = 1 - \deltavec_{\pi^*(k)}^\top \Omega^{-1} \deltavec_{\pi^*(k)}\), for \(k = 1, \ldots, q\).
 Moreover, when these inequalities are strict, the ordering is unique. \end{theorem}

 In practice, because the posterior distribution of $(h_1,\ldots,h_q)^\top$ is continuous, the inequalities in Theorem~\ref{thm1} are strict, so that the ordering is unique.
-In the remainder of the paper Assumption~\ref{asmp:LP} is adopted to identify the parameters in the TrUSE (and TrUST) distributions, so that $\Delta, A, \Sigma$ are all defined with respect to the unique ordering $\pi^*$.
+Moreover, the order of $(h_1,\ldots,h_q)^\top$ corresponds to a unique order of the rows of $\Delta$ because from Lemma~\ref{lem1}, $H=\Sigma-\Delta\Omega^{-1}\Delta^\top=I_q-\mbox{diag}(\Delta \Omega^{-1} \Delta^\top)$.
+In the remainder of the paper Assumption~\ref{asmp:LP} is adopted to identify the latent coordinate ordering of $\Delta, A$ and $\Sigma$ in the TrUSE (and TrUST) distributions with respect to $\pi^*$.
 Imposing this constraint is straightforward within an MCMC scheme as discussed in Section~\ref{sec:bayesdist}.